sisl/PyroRL/paper/paper.md

 # Summary

-One of the main effects of climate change today is the increased frequency and intensity of wildfires.
+A major effect of climate change today is the increased frequency and intensity of wildfires.
 This reality has led to increased research in wildfire response, particularly with reinforcement learning (RL).
-However, while much effort has centered around modeling wildfire spread or surveillance, there is a lack of work around wildfire evacuation.
-To this end, we present Wildfire-Evac, a new RL environment for wildfire evacuation.
-The environment, which builds upon the Gymnasium API standard [@towers_gymnasium_2023], simulates evacuating populated areas through paths from a grid world lit by wildfires.
-We aim for our work to be the basis of new strategies for wildfire evacuation based on RL methods.
+However, while much effort has centered on modeling wildfire spread or surveillance, there is a lack of work around wildfire evacuation.
+We present Wildfire-Evac, a new RL environment for wildfire evacuation.
+The environment, which builds upon the Gymnasium API standard [@towers_gymnasium_2023], simulates evacuating populated areas through paths from a grid world containing wildfires.
+This work can serve as a basis for new strategies for wildfire evacuation.

 # Statement of Need

-There has been significant traction in the use of algorithmic and computational methods to study wildfires.
-In particular, reinforcement learning -- a subdomain of artificial intelligence (AI) where models learn through interaction with their environment -- has seen much interest from researchers.
-There have been two prominent areas in reinforcement learning based wildfire research.
-The first, while not directly related to reinforcement learning, is modeling the spread of wildfires.
-Traditionally, modeling was predominantly done using physics-based methods [@rothermel1972mathematical; @andrews1986behave].
+There has been significant traction in the use of computational methods to study wildfires.
+In particular, reinforcement learning -- a subdomain of artificial intelligence where models learn through interaction with their environment -- has seen growing interest from researchers.
+Applying reinforcement learning requires modeling the spread of wildfires.
+Traditionally, modeling was primarily done using physics-based methods [@rothermel1972mathematical; @andrews1986behave].
 However, newer methods are more data-driven, enabling the use of a higher diversity of features [@joseph2019spatiotemporal; @diao2020uncertainty].

-As better models of wildfire spread are developed, researchers have now been able to focus on the second prominent area of research: wildfire surveillance and monitoring.
+Researchers have recently been studying wildfire surveillance and monitoring.
 While various forms of machine learning (ML), such as computer vision [@ganapathi2018using], have been used to solve this task, the most popular method by far has been to employ reinforcement learning [@julian2019distributed; @altamimi2022large; @viseras2021wildfire].

-As wildfires continue to be prevalent as a result of climate change, there has been newfound emphasis on the evacuation process [@mccaffrey2018should].
+There has also been interest in optimizing the evacuation process [@mccaffrey2018should].
 However, there exists no significant literature on the application of computational methods to model and simulate evacuation.
 Subsequently, while there has been much work around open-source environments for modeling wildfire spread and surveillance [@cellular_automata; @forest_fire], none exist for the task of evacuation.
-Thus, we believe that by creating a generalizable environment for reinforcement learning, we can encourage more research -- through a new lens -- in the realm of wildfire evacuation.
+We believe that by creating a generalizable environment for reinforcement learning, we can encourage more research in the realm of wildfire evacuation.

 # Methods